ifrh/Ostfalia-Proforma-Praktomat/README.md

 `submission.xml` can be transferred as a separate file or simply as data.
 Files are sent as multipart/form-data.
 The task file can be a zipped file or a simple xml file.

-Note that embedding the submission file(s) into submission.xml as embedded-txt-file is also possible.
+Note that embedding the student submission file(s) into `submission.xml` as `embedded-txt-file` or `embedded-bin-file` is also possible.

 A sample for a timestamp is: